CSCfi/csc-user-guide/docs/data/sensitive-data/tutorials/podman-in-sd-desktop.md

 ```text
 a-put --sdx trimmomatic.docker -b 2000123_docker
 ```
 To use the copied container, open a terminal window in your SD Desktop virtual machine.
-Copy the docker file to the local disk of your SD Desktop and load the container file to your Podman environment.
-Remember to update your DataGateway connection before you try to access newly added files in SD Coonect
+Copy the Docker file to the local disk of your SD Desktop and load the Docker container to your Podman environment.
+Remember to update your DataGateway connection before you try to access newly added files in SD Connect.

-In this example you could do this with commands :
+In the case of the Trimmomatic container you could do the container import with commands :

 ```text
 cp Projects/SD-Connect/project_2000123/2000123_docker/trimmomatic.docker ./